Working with risks

 Ensure the Impact and Likelihood fields are filled in and saved before clicking Score.

-6. Click Approve to finalize the risk score.
+6. Select Approve to finalize the risk score.

 Deleting a risk

-2. Click on the risk you want to delete.
+2. Select the risk you want to delete.

-3. In the upper right, click More optionsand then Delete.
+3. In the upper right, select More optionsand then select Delete.

-4. In the confirmation dialog box, click Delete again.
+4. In the confirmation dialog box, select Delete.

 What's next?